hannahchan/Scaffold.Service/Scaffold/Docs/GettingStarted.md

 - [Docker Compose](https://docs.docker.com/compose/install)
 - [Visual Studio Code](https://code.visualstudio.com) (Recommended)

-## Remote Development
+## Development Container

-Scaffold includes configuration which you can use with [Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) or [GitHub Codespaces](https://code.visualstudio.com/docs/remote/codespaces) to spin up a remote development environment.
+Scaffold includes configuration which you can use with [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) or [GitHub Codespaces](https://code.visualstudio.com/docs/remote/codespaces) to spin up a local or remote development container.
 This is ideal for those who want to;

 - Use a sandboxed development environment.
 - Get started faster with a consistent development environment.

-For more information, please take a look at the [Remote Development](./RemoteDevelopment.md) documentation.
+For more information, please take a look at the [Development Container](./DevelopmentContainer.md) documentation.

 ## Building and Testing the Service